 Serving Those Seeking Spiritual Support

 Our Chaplaincy Care Services extends mercy, dignity and compassion to anyone seeking solace and comfort.
-Reverend Timothy, three part-time Assistant Chaplains and many volunteers provide an array of spiritual resources.
+Reverend Dave, three part-time Assistant Chaplains and many volunteers provide an array of spiritual resources.
 These include daily chapel services, Bible studies, prayer and meditations, spiritual discussions for staff, and memorials for hospice patients.
 Our chaplains also support men working towards addiction recovery by building strong relationships through counselling and group meetings.